 How to Install Your Front Door Security Camera for Best Results

 - Find the Optimal Height: The ideal height is typically around 7 feet (2.1 meters) from the ground.
-This is high enough to get a clear overview and be out of easy reach for tampering, but low enough to capture clear facial details.
+This height provides a clear overview, deters tampering, and captures clear facial details.

-- Angle for a Clear View: Position the camera so it has an unobstructed view of your entire doorstep, walkway, and the immediate approach to your door.
+- Angle for a Clear View: Position the camera to have an unobstructed view of your entire doorstep, walkway, and the immediate approach to your door.
 Angle it slightly downwards to focus on visitors rather than the street.

-- Check Your Wi-Fi Signal: Before drilling any holes, take your camera to the intended mounting spot and check the Wi-Fi signal strength on your phone.
-A weak signal will result in laggy video and missed recordings.
-If the signal is poor, you may need a Wi-Fi extender.
+- Check Your Wi-Fi Signal: Before drilling, test the Wi-Fi signal strength at the intended mounting spot using your phone.
+A weak signal will cause laggy video and missed recordings, potentially requiring a Wi-Fi extender.

 - Secure the Mounting: Use the hardware provided with the camera to ensure it is securely fastened to the wall or doorframe.
 A loose camera can be easily knocked out of position.